bendikMichal/pyretro-gui/readme.md

   <img src="example2.png" />
 </div>
 A cross platform framework for making retro styled apps(even games) that look the same everywhere.
-Written in python provides easy and quick learning curve.
+Written in python and provides easy and quick learning curve.

 ## Table of contents
 - [Dependencies](#Dependencies)